LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 The preprocessor can make debugging more difficult since it obfuscates the actual value.
 Remember the preprocessor is basically just copy and paste, so debuggers will see the value 8 instead of LENGTH_MAX.
-In combination with this obfuscation, it is very important that macros are syntatically valid.
+In combination with this obfuscation, it is very important that macros are syntactically valid.
 There shall be no ';' at the end of a macro definition.
 The allowed macros are explained in MISRA C 2004 rule 19.4.
 - Constant values
 - Constant expressions
 - Macros expanding into an expression
 - Storage class specifiers
-- braced initialiser
+- braced initializer
-- Parenthesised expressions
+- Parenthesized expressions
 - String literals
 - Do while zero construct\*